JUSTIN ZVI PELLIS

 He was recently the conducting intern at Nashir!
 The Rottenberg Chorale (see: Gallery).

-Justin earned his B.A. in Music at Goucher College, where he played piano in the jazz ensemble
+Justin earned his B.A. in Music at Goucher College, where he trained in

-and in classical piano masterclasses under the mentorship of Dr. Jeffrey Chappell.
+jazz and classical piano under the tutelage of Dr. Jeffrey Chappell, and classical voice with Jason Widney.

-Justin also found time to be serve as captain of the Comedy Improv Troupe.
+and found time to serve as captain of the Goucher Comedy Improv Troupe.

 In his last semester at Goucher, Justin enrolled in night classes at the Belz School of Music (Yeshiva)